alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/48-the-united-states-in-bible-prophecy/48-the-united-states-in-bible-prophecy.md

 _Amos 3:7_ — God makes the mysteries of the future plain through the Bible prophets.

 _Rev.
-13:1-10_ — There are six clear identifying marks which reveal that the leopardlike beast of Rev.13 represents the Roman church:
+13:1-10_ — There are six clear identifying marks which reveal that the leopardlike beast of Rev. 13 represents the Roman church:

 1. Rev. 13:1-Rises from the sea (Rev. 17:15)-a populated area.
 2. Rev. 13:2-Receives the seat of its government from pagan Rome.